aircitizen/aircitizen/hardware/README.md

 This is the hardware page of the [aircitizen](http://www.aircitizen.org) project.

-## solderless arduino based standalone station for the Cité des sciences et de l'industrie and the turfu workshops.
+### solderless arduino based standalone station

+We developped this station for the Cité des sciences et de l'industrie and the turfu workshops.

 1. arduino mega board
 2. battery